segmentio/segment-docs/connections/destinations/catalog/split/index.md

 ---
+title: Split
 ---

 [Split](https://split.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) powers your product decisions with a unified solution for feature flagging and experimentation.
 With Split, you can safely rollout new functionality using sophisticated user targeting, measure impact of change on engineering, product, and business metrics, and rapidly iterate to refine functionality anywhere in the application stack.

 In addition to the docs below, Split has created integration specific [documentation](https://docs.split.io/docs/segment#section-advanced-functionality) for additional troubleshooting and frequently asked questions.

 This destination is maintained by [Split](https://split.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners).
 For any issues with the destination, please [reach out to their team](https://help.split.io).